 But how would you detect a hosting or domain name scam?

-One method is to confirm your current host and domain registrar.
-Using a service like whois.net you can see the domain registrar and nameservers (which often will be your hosting provider) on file.
+One method is to confirm your current host and the domain registrar.
+Using a service like WHOIS you can see the domain registrar and nameservers (which often will be your hosting provider) on file.
 Just type in your domain name and they will show you when the domain was registered when it expires, who it’s registered through and who your hosting nameservers (the place that keeps track of your DNS records) are stored with.